dopefishh/praatalign/README.md

 	Temporary file directory.
 This is the directory where the aligner stores the semi-raw results from HTK.

-#### Non-interactive forced alignment
-This function is also very straight forward.
-Do the following to start the
-script:
-- Read TextGrid from file
-- Read LongSound from file
-- Select both
-- Press the button that says: *Start non interactive force alignment*

-Now there will also be a form with some parameter specification.
-All the parameter options can be found in the interactive alignment section except the following changes:
-* **tiername**,

-	Name for the tier to align.
-This must contain the annotations matching the selected LongSound.
-* **newtier**, default: align

-	Name for the tier to put the aligned annotations in.
-If the tier exists, it first gets cleared out.

-When the form is accepted the praat program freezes and the alignment has started in the background.
-This takes a while depending on the amount of pronunciation variants and the amount of annotations.
-When it's finished it shows a prompt.
-Note: you still have to save the TextGrid.

 #### Dictionary file
 A dictionary file consists of several non-empty lines separated by a newline